 The loss of information that we all experience isn’t due to information overload, it is due to a lack of information architecture.
 I’m sure there is some sort of computational or biological metaphor here, maybe I’ll come fill this in later.
-But I am sure that I have not come across this piece of information yet.
-Or at least I have not made the connection yet.
-But I do have a pretty good understanding of where to find every piece of information I’ve found interesting in the past two years.
+I am sure though that I have not come across this piece of information yet, because I currently have a pretty decent understanding of where to find every piece of information I’ve found interesting in the past two years.

 This information architecture problem is addressed by having a whole bunch of different blogs and websites.
 Here is a list as of the publishing of this post:

 Modularity: What I Make & Why I Like It